Nebucatnetzer/tamagotchi/README.md

 * safe the stats in a text file
 * make a seperate function for each age because it makes the aging funciton more readable
+* add a function which lets the tamagotchi age (one week as a youngling, three weeks as an adult and two weeks as an elderly)

 ## 30.6.2015
 Time function has to be implemented otherwise the decrease.* functions